-We assessed the adequacy of the disclosures in Note 17 to the financial statements.
+We assessed the adequacy of the disclosures in Notes 2 and 17 of the financial report.

 Information Other than the Financial Statements and Auditor's Report Thereon

 The directors of VanEck Investments Limited as Responsible Entity of the Funds are responsible for the other information.
 The other information is the directors' report accompanying the financial report.